Background

 Value

-At Atlantic Motorcar, we’re all about providing our customers not only Great Service but also Value.
-We understand that “An ounce of prevention is worth a pound of cure.” (my mom would be proud I remembered that.), in other words, preventing, or catching problems like these brake lines early, can save you more than just money.
+At Atlantic Motorcar, we’re all about providing our customers with not only Great Service but also Value.
+We understand that “An ounce of prevention is worth a pound of cure.”
+(My mom would be proud I remembered that.)
+In other words, preventing or catching problems like these brake lines early can save you more than just money.

 Finally